GiannisProf/Pong/README.md

 # Pong
-simple 2 player pong game using the pygame module...planning to make an AI as the second player.
+This is a beginner project using python and the pygame module.
+An implementation of the classic Pong game for 2 players.
+Planning on turning it into Player vs A.I.